magento/pagebuilder-docs/docs/styling/how-to-add-custom-styles.md

     By convention, Magento merges the CSS/LESS imported in `_module.less` with all the other CSS in the `pub/static` directory: `styles-m.css` and `styles-l.css`.

-3. Add your custom CSS to override the Page Builder styles applied to Page Builder content types as well as your custom content types.
-The ruleset below is applied to a custom content type:
+3. Add your custom CSS rulesets to your `.less` files.
+The simple ruleset below is for a custom content type named `vendor_modulename`:

     ```css
     #html-body [data-content-type='vendor_modulename'].my-css-class {